 3. Ensure that your partner is on the same page as you

 Sarah was in an on-again-off-again relationship with James, so she decided to talk to him and turn her relationship into one of those on-and-off relationship success stories.
-She convinced James to make it work until she realized that James was not as invested and they got stuck in the on-off loop once again.
+She convinced James that they needed to make it work, but she soon realized that James was not as invested as she was, and they got stuck in the on-off loop once again.

-You may be hoping to make your on-again-off-again relationship successful, whereas your partner could be leaning towards the side of breaking up, but they might not be able to openly tell you that.
+You may be hoping to make your on-again-off-again relationship successful, whereas your partner could be leaning toward breaking up.
+They might not be able to tell you that openly.
 To make your relationship work, you need to ensure your partner truly wants your relationship to work out, and that you’re on the same page.

 Related Reading: Power Struggle In Relationships – The Right Way To Deal With It